harshchhabra37/30-Days-of-Google-Cloud/README.md

 <hr/>

 <h4>📍 For any Query:</h4>
-*Reach out to the **Qwiklabs Chat Support** via the Qwiklabs home page.
-(You will need to click on the help button "?" alongside your profile icon on the top right corner when logged-in in order to access chat support)
+*Reach out to the <b>Qwiklabs Chat Support</b> via the Qwiklabs home page.
+(You will need to click on the help button "?" alongside your profile icon on the top right corner when logged-in in order to access chat support).

-*Just drop an email to **dscsupport@qwiklabs.com**.
+*Just drop an email to [dscsupport@qwiklabs.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&to=dscsupport@qwiklabs.com).

 Source: 30 Days of Google Cloud Official Website.